 When you handle a well-made watch, the beauty of craftsmanship will be front and centre, but what will truly set it apart as a quality piece are the moving parts you can’t see.
-Just as a finely made watch has hundreds of components functioning seamlessly together to keep it ticking along faithfully, so does a website.
+Just as a finely made watch has hundreds of components functioning seamlessly together to keep it ticking along faithfully, so does a website, requiring consistent website maintenance to stay operational.

 The benefits of maintaining your website are multifaceted.
 A properly maintained website will not only perform better, be more visually pleasing, and have no outdated or incorrect information, but will also protect against a variety of common digital threats.